 Spatial concentrations of new immigrants have a positive, weak-to-moderate correlation with spatial concentrations of British-born ethnic minorities in seven out of eleven regions.
 In the Eastern region and in Scotland, the correlations are negative, whilst in Yorkshire and Humber and in Wales, the spatial concentrations of new immigrant and British-born ethnic minorities correlate strongly and positively.
 In contrast, spatial concentrations of new immigrants correlate strongly and positively in all regions but Eastern (Fig. 8.4).
-Spatial concentrations of established immigrants are more strongly related to the spatial concentrations of British-born ethnic minorities - the correlations between the former and the latter are strong and positive in Scotland, the South East, the South West and Eastern regions (Fig. 8.5).
+Spatial concentrations of established immigrants are more strongly related to the spatial concentrations of British-born ethnic minorities - the correlations between the former and the latter are strong and positive in seven regions out of eleven and they are positive and from weak-to-moderate in Scotland, the South East, the South West and Eastern regions (Fig. 8.5).
 Spatial concentrations of both new and established immigrants correlate negatively with spatial concentrations of less educated populations in all regions except the East and West Midlands.